What is a Myopia (nearsightedness)?

 Nearsightedness symptoms may include:

-- The main symptom of disease blurred vision when looking at distant objects.
+- The main symptom of the disease is blurred vision when looking at distant objects.

 - Constantly squinting eyes, covering eyelids with hands, while trying to peer into the distance.